sehgxl/noema/README.md

 - Shows the meaning of the word along with its source in a sheet that pops from the bottom of the page.

 ### Find Selection
 - Highlights all the words which match the selected word.
-(It is regex behind the scene).

 ### Copy
 - Copies the selected word to the clipboard.